Giselle: Car seat & stroller for newborn in an older car without ISOfix

 Option #1: Mountain Buggy Protect + two bases for each car

 Your first option is to use an infant car seat.
 I know that you’d like something that’s a little longer lasting but the rationale behind my recommendation is that it’s pretty much the only one on the market now that can be used with both ISOfix and the vehicle’s seatbelt.
 This brings us to one of the biggest problems you’re going to be facing because your Subaru Impreza doesn’t have ISOfix anchorages: most of the European car seat manufacturers only make ISOfix car seats and not car seats for seat belts anymore.
 There’s nothing wrong with seatbelt car seats but they’re actually not in production anymore and it can make it really difficult for you to get one through safe and authorized channels.
-The car seat I’m going to recommend is the Mountain Buggy Protect infant car seat (image below).
+The car seat I’m going to recommend is the Mountain Buggy Protect infant car seat (image above).
 Mountain Buggy is a Kiwi brand and they’re still manufacturing car seats for seat belts (excellent news for us!).
 The Protect capsule is compatible with the City Select pram that you’ve got—with a Baby Jogger adapter (~$37, great value) you can click the capsule on your pram and there you have it, a travel system.
 It will keep bub rear-facing until 13kg, which is somewhere in your child’s second year of life and then you’re going to be moving off to the next car seat.

 The Protect is on par with the Maxi-Cosi Cabriofix, which costs $300+, and the Mountain Buggy Protect only costs $183.
 It’s incredible value!
 I suggest that you get a car seat, buy the Mountain Buggy universal base ($153) for your car and the Mountain Buggy ISOfix base (also $153) for your husband’s car.
 The universal base installs with a seatbelt and the car seat goes on top of it, while the ISOfix base attaches to the ISOfix anchorages in the vehicle.
 Both bases feature a load leg, which is a fantastic safety feature.
 You’ll notice that there’s no rebound bar for the ISOfix base because it uses rigid ISOfix, so there’s some anti-rebound property.
 Whereas the universal base has a rebound bar, which is also an awesome safety feature.
 If we’re looking at the likes of Maxi-Cosi, Cybex, Britax, BeSafe, they’re all awesome car seats and I’d really love to recommend them but none of them have a seatbelt base anymore and so, I reckon that the Protect and the two bases can be a great option for you.